nathantannar4/DormHub/README.md

 - MySQL
 - NodeJS
+- ReactJS

 ## Start

-Edit `app.js` to reflect your MySQL database connection parameters
+Edit `api.js` to reflect your MySQL database connection parameters
 > You may need to create a new database.
-By default `app.js` connects to the `prod` database.
+By default `api.js` connects to the `prod` database.

 ```
+npm i // To install the API dependencies
+cd app
-npm install // To install the dependencies
+npm i // To install the ReactJS App dependencies
+ce ..
-npm start
+npm start // Start the API/App concurrently
 ```

 ## Automated Deployment